 Get Your Free Crayon Counting Cards Here

-These counting cards can be sued during small group work, but you can also add them to your preschool math centers.
-And of course, keep them with your back to school theme activities!
+These counting cards can be used during small group work, but you can also add them to your preschool math centers.
+And of course, keep them with your back-to-school theme activities!

 I’m Sarah, an educator turned stay-at-home-mama of five!
 I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
 I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
 Right now my focus is teaching my children and running a preschool from my home.
 Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.